TO: New Faculty and Academic Staff

 Welcome to UW-La Crosse!

 We know you will find Murphy Library to be one of the most important resources on campus for fostering student academic success, supporting your research and assisting your curricular development endeavors.
-The Library’s website is your fast access gateway to electronic information 24/7.
+The library’s website is your fast access gateway to electronic information 24/7.
 The following faculty & staff pages will introduce you to your librarian colleagues and the many resources and services available specifically to you.
-We also invite you to visit the Library for a firsthand look at what the Library has to offer and to make an Individual Research Consultation appointment for a more in-depth discussion with a librarian about the wealth of information available to you.
+We also invite you to visit the library for a firsthand look at what the we have to offer and to make an Individual Research Consultation appointment for a more in-depth discussion with a librarian about the wealth of information available to you.

 Librarians and staff have developed a number of services to help you and your students identify relevant materials.
 Subject guides list the most pertinent multidisciplinary or subject-specific information resources.